-The apparent 6.6% ratio of "net exposure" to "gross exposure" therefore reflects the deferred tax impact (factor of approximately 62.8% corresponding to the impact of the average weighted tax rate on the Group's entities) and a deferred participation impact (a 10.5% factor, supplementing the effective participation rate which corresponds to shareholders' entitlements to unrealised gains or losses).
+The apparent 7.7% ratio of "net exposure" to "gross exposure" therefore reflects the deferred tax impact (factor of approximately 65.9% corresponding to the impact of the weighted average tax rate on the Group's entities) and a deferred participation impact (11.7% factor, supplementing the effective participation rate and corresponding to shareholders' entitlements to unrealised gains or losses).

-The combination of these two impacts (taxes and deferred participation) results in a ratio of 6.6% (62.8% multiplied by 10.5%) of net exposure to gross exposure.
+The combination of these two impacts (taxes and deferred participation) results in a ratio of 7.7% (65.9% multiplied by 11.7%) of net exposure to gross exposure.